famfigueiredo/github_repo/GSEA research notes.md

-If one starts from a list of genes pre-selected by p-value (*p < 0.05*), and runs GSEA against a genome wide annotation for human (org.Hs.eg.db), the overall result is the same, with immune-related pathways downregulated and energy production upregulated.
+If one starts from a list of genes pre-selected by p-value (*p < 0.05*), and runs GSEA against a genome wide annotation for human (not ReactomePA, org.Hs.eg.db), the overall result is the same, with immune-related pathways downregulated and energy production upregulated.

 | Description | NES |
 | --- | --- |